 The energetic cast of seventeen pours a lot of energy into this 90 minute one-act show.
 All of the leads are great singers/vocalists without exception.
 But, however talented they are, Jared Neptune (Johnny), Casey O'Farrell (Will), Dan Tracy (Tunny), Olivia Puckett (Whatsername), Carson Higgins (St. Jimmy), Mariah MacFarlane (Heather) and Taylor Jones (The Extraordinary Girl) can only do so much to shape sympathetic and multi-dimensional characters given the material.

 The design for the tour is smaller than it was on Broadway.
 The set by Christine Jones consists mostly of some aptly used TV screens, a piece of scaffolding, and a modular staircase.
 The suitable lighting by Kevin Adams has much the feel and look of a rock concert, and the costumes by Andrea Lauer carefully balance the line between the rawness of the source material and setting while also having some effective theatrical details.

 American Idiot is a great show for fans of Green Day (and will be an introduction to live theater for some) and may be enjoyable to those with informed expectations.
 However, in spite of the talented performers, the lack of well-defined characters and story may leave traditional theatergoers underwhelmed.

 American Idiot was performed in Cincinnati from April 11 – 12, 2014 at the Procter & Gamble Hall - Aronoff Center for the Arts.
-Tickets can be ordered by calling (800) 982-2787.
-For more information on the touring production, visit www.wickedthemusical.com.
+For more information on the touring production, visit www.americanidiotthemusical.com.